Appetizer Recipe Ideas Cooking Easy Dinners & Sides Lunch Recipe Ideas Main Dish Recipe Ideas Recipes Salad Recipe Ideas

 Juicy rotisserie chicken and fresh fruit, veggies, and nuts make this chicken salad recipe heaven on a bun!
 One batch and lunch is set all week!

 We have some new “Artisan Chicken Salad’ joints popping up here in Atlanta.
 People are running in droves to pick up quarts of the stuff for easy lunches during the week or for special events they’re hosting.
 Waiting in lines and paying a fortune for what most households have the ingredients for already.
 I can’t do it.
 Nope.
 First off, have you seen how much my monkey’s eat?
-I’d be broke.
-And they get tired of lunch meat as a routine in their lunchboxes, so when fresh chicken salad surprises them at school they come home with huge hugs and thank you’s!
+I’d be BROKE!!!!
+And they get tired of lunch meat as a routine in their lunchboxes, so when the best chicken salad recipe ever surprises them at school they come home with huge hugs and thank you’s!
 SCORE one for Mama!
 So I make my own, but here’s the secret… its better than the specialty shops!
 My version is chunky and rustic and bright and when you serve it on a toasted, buttered Brioche Onion Roll…

-CHICKEN SALAD HEAVEN!
+BEST CHICKEN SALAD RECIPE EVER!
+IT’S CHICKEN SALAD HEAVEN!

 Every neighborhood grocery store or “The Market” as my peeps call it (apparently we’re from a far off distant time with statements like “I’m off to the market!”) sells rotisserie chickens.
 Even better are the ones from the wholesale clubs, they’re bigger and actually the size of a real chicken!
 We often refer to the grocery store ones as “Rotisserie Pigeons” they can be so small.
 I hate that. …Ok, back to my point.